 The remote control in both models has pretty much the same functionalities, including the volume button, navigation button, common button, buttons for Netflix movies and Google Play Apps, and the Google Voice Assistant Button.

-Their important difference in the remote control set is supported in the design look.
+Their important distinction in the remote control set is supported in the design look.
 With the Sony X900F having a larger remote control and tactile rubber buttons.
-In comparison, the difference is that the X950G’s remote control is sleeker.
+In comparison, the distinction is that the X950G’s remote control is sleeker.
 It is also supported with a black and metallic look, which is a better fit for such a modern TV interface model remote.

 Nevertheless, both devices are equipped with Sony’s Voice Remote Control.
 Voice navigation is possible via the built-in microphone, and you can also link both remotes to the TV by using Bluetooth.

-Circling back to our remote control difference comparison, we tip our hats to the X950G because of its good remote interface design supported.
+Circling back to our remote control distinction comparison, we tip our hats to the X950G because of its good remote interface design supported.

 Motion handling refers to how smooth the model can manage fast paced pictures.
-In our Sony x950g vs Sony X900F review, both are capable of handling motion blur nicely.
+Both are capable of handling motion blur nicely.
 Truth be told, their performances are almost similar to each other when the picture is compared, due to their superb pixel response time.

 If there are fast moving objects on the LCD screen, content like cars racing, for instance, the slight ghosting trail color mapping is barely noticeable.
 Visible color mapping blurs are likely caused by 60fps persistence, but there’s an optional Black Frame Insertion (BFI) available to solve that as well.